 Why is A Lack of Empathy in Relationships so Hard?

-The level of happiness, understanding, intimacy, security, and connection that you feel in your relationships will always be directly linked to the level of empathy that both you and your partner have.
+The level of happiness, intimacy, and connection that you feel in your relationships will always be directly linked to the level of empathy that both you and your partner have.

-Same goes for the relationship that you have with yourself.
-The level of confidence, self-love, and power that you feel is, 100% of the time, linked to the level of empathy that you have for yourself.
+The same goes for the relationship that you have with yourself.
+The level of confidence, self-love, and power that you feel is, one-hundred percent of the time, linked to the level of empathy that you have for yourself.

 If you have no empathy for yourself, you’ll keep chasing love, acceptance, and validation from those who cannot empathize with you either (but that you somehow, continue to have an abundance of empathy for).